boardgameio/boardgame.io/docs/api/Lobby.md

 `setupData` (optional): custom object that is passed to the game `setup` function.

-Returns `gameID`, which is the ID of the newly created game instance.
+Returns `roomID`, which is the ID of the newly created game instance.

 #### Joining a game

 ##### POST `/games/{name}/{id}/join`

-Allows a player to join a particular game instance `id` of a game named `name`.
+Allows a player to join a particular room instance `id` of a game named `name`.

 Accepts two parameters, all required: